jueves, 19 de diciembre de 2019

 WHO OR WHAT DECIDES?

-The nature of decision has occupied my mind for a long time.
-I mean decisions beyond the ordinary day to day choices.
+The nature of decisions beyond ordinary day to day choices has occupied my mind for a long time.
 For example: Did I decide to be born?
-Obviously this is a question that cannot be resolved with my ordinary level of consciousness
+A question that obviously cannot be resolved with my ordinary level of consciousness (or by the ego)

-I would like to differentiate two kinds of decisions: 1.
-Decisions that come from the Ego, the Me, or the False self and 2. the decisions that come from an I, or Self, beyond the sphere of my ordinary self-consciousness which might through some light to the question: Did I decide to be born?
+I can differentiate two kinds of decisions: 1.
+Decisions that come from the Ego, the Me, or the False self and relate to the issues encountered in the ordinary world of duality.
+2. the decisions that come from an I, or Self, which is (or resides) beyond the sphere or the limitations of the ordinary self-conscious ego.
+The question of: did I decide to be born?, is meaningless to the ego,

-Strictly speaking, I did not take the decision... and yet.... something beyond myself... which is still at the very core and centre of myself ... took the decision... which I was bound to obey!
+Strictly speaking, I did not take the decision... and yet.... something beyond myself... which is at the very core and centre of myself ... took the decision... which I was bound to obey!
+"To hear is to obey" says the Rule of St Benedict.

 sábado, 16 de marzo de 2019